Windows OS Hub

 If your disk uses a GPT partition table, follow the steps below in the instructions to repair the Windows EFI bootloader.

-If you have an MBR partition table on your disk, this instruction won’t work for your computer.
+If you have an MBR partition table on your disk, this guide won’t work for your computer.
 Most likely you have a computer with BIOS or Legacy/Compatibility Support Mode (CSM) option enabled in the UEFI settings.

 sel disk 0